fscharly/spotiweek/README.md

 And having fun by building a simple (but very well architectured ! ;) ) application.

 ## Install
+Nothing special, just take the *www* folder and drop it on an apache server.

+## Configure
 Create a config file named *api_token.json* in *www/app/config/*.

 It must look like this :